 Finding what works for you

-If you’re feeling overwhelmed with your own home – and feeling like none of the cleaning plans you’ve tried works, give yourself grace … and be encouraged that it might not be you.
+If you’re feeling overwhelmed with your own home – and feeling like none of the cleaning plans you’ve tried works, give yourself grace.
+Be encouraged that it might not be you.

 The issue simply might be that what you’ve tried just isn’t a good fit for you.